ezEngine/docs/docs/custom-code/cpp/custom-cpp-component.md

 ## Conclusion

 Adding a custom component in C++ is not hard.
 Use the [Sample Game Plugin](../../samples/sample-game-plugin.md) as a playground to get started.
 Of course with C++ you have the typical restriction that you can't hot reload code, you have to close the editor, compile your plugin and reopen the editor.
-[Hot Reloading C++ Game Plugins in the Editor (TODO)](cpp-code-reload.md) describes a mechanism that can basically do all that for you with a single button press, though.
+[Hot Reloading C++ Game Plugins in the Editor](cpp-code-reload.md) describes a mechanism that can basically do all that for you with a single button press, though.

 Armed with these basics, you should have a look at existing components to see how to solve specific issues.